nadirboumerzoug/MSP432_data_logger_system/README.md

 This repository comprises a mini project, completed as part of the **Embedded Systems** course for the *Master of Science in Computer Engineering* program, at the Institute of Electrical and Electronic Engineering, University of Boumerdes, Algeria.<br>

 ## **Documentation**
-The code was written and developed with reference to the following manuals: <br>
+The source codes were written and developed with reference to the following manuals: <br>
 [Manuals](https://github.com/nadirboumerzoug/MS432_data_logger_system/tree/master/Manuals)